our mission

 the founding team

 Elise Schuster and Francisco Ramírez, cofounders of OkaySo, met in 2007 during a Masters of Public Health program at Columbia University and we instantly clicked.
-We were working on various side projects together when we got the initial idea for OkaySo after a conversation about how we felt health education could be doing more to meet young people where they are.
+We were working on various side projects together when we got the initial idea for OkaySo after a conversation about how we felt technology and mental/public health could be doing more to meet young people where they are.

 about elise